Grief and the Holidays

 Empathy – Loss companion app (US-based)

-Cake – End-of-Life Planning app and articles
+Cake – End-of-Life Planning app and articles (mostly US-based)

 If you lost your parents at a young age:

 The book “The Rules of Inheritance” – Therapist Claire Bidwell-Smith lost both parents by the time she was twenty-five years old, and her first book is called “The Rules of Inheritance.”
+She also hosts the podcast A New Day.

 The Dead Parent Club – This UK-based podcast has many guests who lost a parent at a young age.